theman-oj10/CareerSync/docs/DeveloperGuide.md

    <br><br>
 2. Add another internship entry using the following command: `add /com Amazon /desc create new recommendation engine /status ongoing /poc jane yeo /email hr@tiktok.com /phone 9089030 /loc remote /role Business Development Intern`

-    1. Test case: `sort /status desc`<br>
+    1. **Test case**: `sort /status desc`<br>
-       Expected: The list of internships is sorted in the order: `Rejected -> Accepted -> Pending -> Ongoing -> To Apply`.
+       **Expected**: The list of internships is sorted in the order: `Rejected -> Accepted -> Pending -> Ongoing -> To Apply`.
 The status message shows how many internships were sorted successfully.
-    2. Test case: `sort /status asc` <br>
+    2. **Test case**: `sort /status asc` <br>
-       Expected: The list of internships is sorted in the order: `To Apply -> Ongoing -> Pending -> Accepted -> Rejected`.
+       **Expected**: The list of internships is sorted in the order: `To Apply -> Ongoing -> Pending -> Accepted -> Rejected`.
 The status message shows how many internships were sorted successfully.
        ![Sort by status asc](./images/manual-testing/sort-by-status.png)<br>
-    3. Test case: `sort /com asc`<br>
+    3. **Test case**: `sort /com asc`<br>
-       Expected: The list of internships is sorted in alphabetical order of the company name.
+       **Expected**: The list of internships is sorted in alphabetical order of the company name.
 The status message shows how many internships were sorted successfully.
 Note that this test case allows you to see how the sort is layered on top of each other.
 The two Amazon internships are de-conflicted based on the previous sort command.
 This is why the ongoing internship is listed first.
        ![Sort by com asc](./images/manual-testing/status-sort-sort-by-com.png)<br>

 #### Saving data